Skip to Content

 Emilija Manevska//Getty Images

-A handful of nuts—such as almonds, cashews, hazelnuts, and pistachios—goes a long way in satisfying your protein, fat, and salt needs after a run.
-Plus, they pack minerals like calcium and zinc that boost bone health.
+A handful of nuts—such as almonds, cashews, hazelnuts, and pistachios—goes a long way in satisfying your protein, fat, which can strengthen bones and help prevent bone health.

 Advertisement - Continue Reading Below